jonathansandman/optimise-for-audio-win/README.md

 # optimise-for-audio-win
-A collection of scripts for optimising Windows 10 for real-time and network audio
+A collection of scripts for optimising Windows 10 for real-time and network audio.
 > Warning: these scripts edit values in the registry.
 I recommnend [backing up your registry](https://support.microsoft.com/en-gb/help/322756/how-to-back-up-and-restore-the-registry-in-windows) first.

 # optimise.bat